The above ads are Google-sponsored.

 Much further down is a section that tells you a lot more about the history, etc., of this site.

-As the site grew larger and larger, the hosting & other fees/costs, including expenses for higher levels of website security, and the need for better equipment, were all getting more and more expensive, and I did not have the control and permanence I wanted for the future.
+As the site grew larger and larger, the hosting & other fees/costs, including expenses for higher levels of website security, and the need for better equipment, were becoming more and more expensive, and I did not have the control and permanence I wanted for the future.
 I needed to upgrade some things.
 During that time I looked into all expenses.
-I especially wanted to increase the site value to YOU, even while seriously reining-in the immediate costs and considerations for the site ....for even after I died.
-I was successful and managed to eliminate or reduce many costs.
-I thought I could solicit funds, perhaps an appeal for such, once a year.
+I especially wanted to increase the site value to YOU, even while seriously reining-in the immediate costs and considerations for the site ....for even after I eventually died.
+I was successful, and managed to eliminate or reduce many costs.
+I thought I could solicit funds, perhaps with an appeal for such, once a year; but, I never did anything, myself, about that.

-Then, in 2020 I received an offer that I negotiated a bit on and it was accepted, and a big change was made ...to hosting by the Vintage BMW Club.
-Formal soliciting of funds, originally planned for each June, was not be done at all.
-On one occasion someone on the Airheads List asked, publically, for donations for my website, which was much appreciated ....the result were very much unexpected.
-I did a bit of upgrading, but only where seriously needed.
-From that time forward, any rare equipment needs ...and costs for testing of some items for you all, ETC .... are primarily being paid-for by those website users who click on the Google ads at the top of the hundreds of website pages; ....and ...by ordinary donations.
+From that time forward, any rare equipment needs ...and costs for testing of some items for you all, ETC .... are primarily being paid-for by those website users who click on the Google ads at the top of the hundreds of website pages; ....and ...by donations to my PayPal account.
 Some of these donations have been very generous.
 Irregularly, as required, I pay for certain things, and will continue to do so.

-It was always applied towards my costs.
-Some quite modest amounts went towards things such as purchasing motorcycle items, usually at Wholesale, often electrical, for testing.
+Donations and Google's top of my pages ads income, was always applied towards my costs.
+Some funds went towards things such as purchasing motorcycle items, usually at Wholesale, often electrical, for testing.
 Those items were primarily for Airheads/BMW riders.
-After testing, those items were re-sold by me at a discounted price (and the money went back into the website upkeep fund).
-These item were usually listed for sale at https://bmwmotorcycletech.info/sale.htm.
-Typically, I used the same money several times, so the process was efficient.
+After testing, those items were re-sold by me at a discounted price (and the money went back into my Donations Fund).
+These items were usually listed for sale at https://bmwmotorcycletech.info/sale.htm.
+Typically, I used the same money several times, so the process was quite efficient.
 I tried to use the donations and clicks money carefully & only for the benefit of BMW riders.

-BUT, PLEASE DO NOT CONTACT ME DIRECTLY ABOUT YOUR TECHNICAL PROBLEMS.
-PLEASE direct your personal technical inquiries to the Airheads List, where questions and answers benefit more than just you.
+BUT, PLEASE, DO NOT CONTACT ME DIRECTLY ABOUT YOUR TECHNICAL PROBLEMS.
+PLEASE direct your personal technical inquiries to the Airheads List, where questions and answers benefit more than just you (I participate, and am a Moderator, on the Airheads LIST).

 emailimage